 “I will always be proud of this city and I am taking this action so that the commission can continue its job without distraction,” said Gazzola.

-The discussion of a new commission appointee and a new chairman will begin at the regularly scheduled meeting next month.
+The discussion of a new commission appointee and a new chair will begin at the regularly scheduled meeting next month.

 For those unfamiliar with the chain of events, here’s some further info: